mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 #### What we're working with

-We'll make a simple Ember to-do app (what else could it be :)) that's then loaded in another non-Ember app.
+We'll make a simple Ember to-do app (what else could it be :)) that's then loaded inside another non-Ember app.
 Use cases may vary, but probably the two most common ones are a widget that requires visualizing data like maps or micro-frontends that may need to share data between each other.